 - An AI for 5 years

-Most doctors now recommend post-menopausal women whose cancers are hormone receptor-positive use an AI at some point during adjuvant therapy.
-Right now, standard treatment is to use these drugs for about 5 years (or alternate with tamoxifen for a total of at least 5 years).
-Studies now being done to see if giving an AI for more than 5 years would be more helpful.
+For most post-menopausal women whose cancers are hormone receptor-positive, most doctors recommend taking an AI at some point during adjuvant therapy.
+Right now, standard treatment is to take these drugs for about 5 years (or alternate with tamoxifen for a total of at least 5 years).
+Studies are now being done to see if taking an AI for more than 5 years would be more helpful.

-For women with early-stage breast cancer who have not gone through menopause when they are first diagnosed, tamoxifen is often used first, and then an AI may be given later if they go through menopause during treatment.
-Another option is taking a drug that turns off the ovaries (a luteinizing hormone-releasing hormone analog) along with an AI.
+If you have early-stage breast cancer and had not gone through menopause when you were first diagnosed, your doctor might recommend taking tamoxifen first, and then taking an AI later if you go through menopause during treatment.
+Another option is taking a drug called a luteinizing hormone-releasing hormone (LHRH) analog, which turns off the ovaries, along with an AI.

-Because aromatase inhibitors remove all estrogens from women after menopause, they also cause bone thinning, sometimes leading to osteoporosis and even fractures.
-Many women treated with an aromatase inhibitor are also treated with medicine to strengthen their bones, such as bisphosphonates or denosumab (these drugs are discussed in “Bone-directed therapy for breast cancer”).
+Because AIs remove all estrogens from women after menopause, they also cause bone thinning, sometimes leading to osteoporosis and even fractures.
+If you are taking an AI, you may also be given medicine to strengthen your bones, such as bisphosphonates or denosumab.

-Ovarian ablation: In pre-menopausal women, removing or shutting down the ovaries (ovarian oblation), the main source of estrogens, effectively makes the woman post-menopausal.
-This may allow some other hormone therapies to work better and is most often used to treat metastatic breast cancer, but has also been studied in patients with early-stage disease.
+For pre-menopausal women, removing or shutting down the ovaries (ovarian ablation), which are the main source of estrogens, effectively makes them post-menopausal.
+This may allow some other hormone therapies, such as AIs, to work better.
+Ovarian ablation is most often done to treat metastatic breast cancer, but it is also being studied in women with early-stage disease.

-Permanent ovarian ablation can be done by surgically removing the ovaries.
-This operation is called an oophorectomy.
-More often, ovarian ablation is done with drugs called luteinizing hormone-releasing hormone (LHRH) analogs, such as goserelin (Zoladex®) or leuprolide (Lupron®).
-These drugs stop the signal that the body sends to ovaries to make estrogens.
+- Luteinizing hormone-releasing hormone (LHRH) analogs: These drugs are used more often than oophorectomy.
+They stop the signal that the body sends to ovaries to make estrogen, which causes temporary menopause.
+Common LHRH drugs include goserelin (Zoladex®) and leuprolide (Lupron®).
 They can be used alone or with other hormone drugs (tamoxifen, aromatase inhibitors, fulvestrant) as hormone therapy in pre-menopausal women.

-Chemotherapy drugs may also damage the ovaries of pre-menopausal women so they no longer produce estrogen.
-In some women, ovarian function returns months or years later, but in others, the damage to the ovaries is permanent and leads to menopause.
-This can sometimes be a helpful (if unintended) consequence of chemotherapy with regard to breast cancer treatment, although it leaves the woman infertile.
+- Chemotherapy drugs: Some chemo drugs can damage the ovaries of pre-menopausal women so they no longer make estrogen.
+For some women, ovarian function returns months or years later, but in others, the damage to the ovaries is permanent and leads to menopause.
+This side effect can sometimes be a helpful (if unintended) consequence of chemotherapy with regard to breast cancer treatment.

-All of these methods can cause a woman to have symptoms of menopause, including hot flashes, night sweats, vaginal dryness, and mood swings.
+All of these methods can cause symptoms of menopause, including hot flashes, night sweats, vaginal dryness, and mood swings.